Chapter 14

 For twenty years after World War I, the Jews of Hungary had been subjected to varying degrees of economic boycott and social ostracism.
 They had always hoped it would be a fleeting phenomenon, even when laws were passed[154] that defined “Jew” on an explicitly racial basis and restricted the number of Jews in Hungarian commerce and professions to twenty percent, then to five percent.
 Through it all they insistently proclaimed their undying patriotism, urging Hungary not to blindly emulate Hitler’s Third Reich.

 The Hungarian government was in fact trying to placate the Nazis just enough to keep them at arm’s length.
-It was a perilous sort of balancing act, not made any the easier during World War Two by the Hungarians’s own geographic greed.
-In 1940 they demanded Transylvania back from the Romanians, who were isolated and demoralized by the recent collapse of their ally France.
-Romania asked for German mediation, and Germany offered some “friendly advice”—to cede northern Transylvania, including Cluj/Kolozsvár, back to Hungary.
+It was a perilous balancing act, not made any easier during World War II by Hungary’s own geographic greed.
+In 1940 they demanded Transylvania back from the Romanians, who were isolated and demoralized by the collapse of their ally France.
+Romania[155] asked for German mediation, and Germany offered some “friendly advice”—to cede northern Transylvania, including Cluj/Kolozsvár, back to Hungary.
 The Romanian Foreign Minister took one look at the redrawn map and promptly fainted; yet his country had no choice but to swallow this especially bitter pill.

-So Hungary and northern Transylvania became a semi-sovereign island, an oasis in the wasteland Hitler was making of Europe.
-Eliminated from public life, segregated from the rest of Hungarian society, the Jews agreed that certainly these were unpleasant times; but whatever might be happening in other countries—and as the months went by there was an uneasy awareness of what was going on—well, it could never take place in their civilized homeland.
+So Hungary and northern Transylvania became an oasis in the wasteland Hitler was making of Europe.
+Eliminated from public life, segregated from the rest of Hungarian society, the Jews agreed that certainly these were unpleasant times; but whatever might be happening in other countries—and as the months went by, there was an uneasy awareness of what was going on—it could never take place in their civilized homeland.
 It could never happen to them.
-Despite the harshness of their lives, they did continue to live, and if Kállay could continue parrying the Third Reich they would remain relatively well off.
+Despite the harshness of their lives, they did continue to live; and if Kállay could continue parrying the Third Reich they would remain comparatively well off.
 Surely it was best, then, to adopt the attitude of megusszuk: “We’ll get by.”

 Adolf Eichmann came to Budapest and met with frightened Jewish leaders.
 He told them that any opposition would be mercilessly dealt with, but nothing would happen to the Jews if they “behaved” themselves.
 Any atrocities should be reported at once to Eichmann himself; he promised that immediate action would be taken, even against German officers.
 And he expressed polite interest in visiting the Budapest Jewish Museum and Library.
 His promises were half-believed; the Jewish leaders wanted to believe them.
 Maybe they would be safe if they cooperated, or at least played for time, since Nazi Germany’s defeat seemed imminent.